tedwin007/logger/README.md

 there is ngx-logger [https://www.npmjs.com/package/ngx-logger] that is commonly used, and frequently get updated.

-Unfourtrnlly it lack some features I needs
+Unfourtrnlly it lacks some features I need

 Such as:
- * Bulk Support - grouping multiple logs together (network friendly)
+ * Bulk Support - grouping multiple logs together (network-friendly)
- * Caching - in cases like network disconnections we may lose the very data we need the must to identify the issue.
+ * Caching - in cases like network disconnections we may lose the very data we need the most to identify the issue.
  * MultiFramework - Design for Angular, work only on Angular

   ## Logger Factory
- Logger is responsible for creating new logger instances,has a "global, defualt" behaviour so...
+ The logger is responsible for creating new logger instances, has a "global, default" behavior so...
    - There is a default configuration (LOGGER_CONFIG)
    - You don't have to create an instance of the logger, you can use it as a global logger (such as console.log)